 Wells Fargo Reflect

-The Wells Fargo Reflect℠ Credit Card has a 0% intro APR for purchases and qualifying balance transfers for 18 months from account opening.
-There’s a variable APR of 13.74% – 25.74% thereafter.
-If you make on-time payments during this time, you may qualify for up to three additional months with 0% intro APR.
+The Wells Fargo Reflect® Card has a 0% intro APR for purchases and qualifying balance transfers for 18 months from account opening.
+There’s a variable APR of 15.24%-27.24% thereafter.
+If you make on-time payments during the intro period, you will qualify for three additional months with the 0% intro APR.
 In order to qualify for the promotional offer, you must make the balance transfer within 120 days of days of account opening.

-The card doesn’t have an annual fee, but you can expect a 3% balance transfer fee (minimum $5).
-After the introductory period, it increases to 5%.
+The card doesn’t have an annual fee, but you can expect an intro 3% balance transfer fee (minimum $5) for 120 days from account opening.
+After the introductory period, it increases to up to 5% (minimum $5).

 Citi Double Cash